Schmitt trigger: Variations

+Non-inverting circuit

-Non-inverting circuit.
-The classic non-inverting Schmitt trigger can be turned into an inverting trigger by taking $V_{out}$ from the emitters instead of from a Q2 collector.
+The classic non-inverting Schmitt trigger can be turned into an inverting trigger by taking $V_\mathrm{out}$ from the emitters instead of from a Q2 collector.
 In this configuration, the output voltage is equal to the dynamic threshold (the shared emitter voltage) and both the output levels stay away from the supply rails.
 Another disadvantage is that the load changes the thresholds so, it has to be high enough.
-The base resistor $R_B$ is obligatory to prevent the impact of the input voltage through Q1 base-emitter junction on the emitter voltage.
+The base resistor $R_\mathrm{B}$ is obligatory to prevent the impact of the input voltage through Q1 base-emitter junction on the emitter voltage.

+Direct-coupled circuit

-Direct-coupled circuit.
-To simplify the circuit, the $R_1 - R_2$ voltage divider can be omitted connecting Q1 collector directly to Q2 base.
-The base resistor $R_B$ can be omitted as well so that the input voltage source drives directly Q1's base.
+To simplify the circuit, the $R_1{,}R_2$ voltage divider can be omitted connecting Q1 collector directly to Q2 base.
+The base resistor $R_\mathrm{B}$ can be omitted as well so that the input voltage source drives directly Q1's base.
 In this case, the common emitter voltage and Q1 collector voltage are not suitable for outputs.
 Only Q2 collector should be used as an output since, when the input voltage exceeds the high threshold and Q1 saturates, its base-emitter junction is forward biased and transfers the input voltage variations directly to the emitters.
 As a result, the common emitter voltage and Q1 collector voltage follow the input voltage.
 This situation is typical for over-driven transistor differential amplifiers and ECL gates.

 Collector-base coupled circuit

 BJT bistable collector-base coupled circuit can be converted to a Schmitt trigger by connecting an additional base resistor to one of the bases.

 Like every latch, the fundamental collector-base coupled bistable circuit operates with hysteresis.
 It can be converted to a Schmitt trigger by connecting an additional base resistor R to one of the inputs (Q1's base in the figure).
 The two resistors $R$ and $R_4$ form a parallel voltage summer (the circle in the block diagram above) that sums output (Q2's collector) voltage and the input voltage, and drives the single-ended transistor "comparator" Q1.
-When the base voltage crosses the threshold ($V_{BE0}$ ∞ 0.65 V) in either direction, a part of Q2's collector voltage is added in the same direction to the input voltage.
+When the base voltage crosses the threshold ($V_{\mathrm{BE}0}$ ≈ 0.65 V) in either direction, a part of Q2's collector voltage is added in the same direction to the input voltage.
 Thus the output modifies the input voltage by means of parallel positive feedback and does not affect the threshold (the base-emitter voltage).